codergma/read_doc/docs/examples.rst

 Search Block
 --------------
-You can search block by block_search , or fetch the latest block.
+You can search block by block_search  or fetch the latest block.

 .. code-block:: python

    res = glitter_client.chain.block_search(query="block.height = 1000")
-   print(res)
+   # the return like:
    {
      "jsonrpc": "2.0",
      "id": -1,